digital-peace-talks/experiment-3-Sentiment-Analysis/README.md

-CoreNLP RNTN Sentiment Analysis web service?
+(completed) Experiment: Sentiment Analysis with CoreNLP RNTN as web service
 ==============

 This is a thin wrapper around CoreNLP's RNTN-based sentiment analyzer that